Wien's displacement law: Discovery

 The law is named for Wilhelm Wien, who derived it in 1893 based on a thermodynamic argument.
 Wien considered adiabatic expansion of a cavity containing waves of light in thermal equilibrium.
 Using Doppler's principle, he showed that, under slow expansion or contraction, the energy of light reflecting off the walls changes in exactly the same way as the frequency.
 A general principle of thermodynamics is that a thermal equilibrium state, when expanded very slowly, stays in thermal equilibrium.

 Wien himself deduced this law theoretically in 1893, following Boltzmann's thermodynamic reasoning.
-It had previously been observed, at least semi-quantitatively, by an American astronomer, Langley.
+It had previously been observed, at least semi-quantitatively, by American astronomer Samuel Langley.
 This upward shift in $\nu_\mathrm{peak}$ with $T$ is familiar to everyone—when an iron is heated in a fire, the first visible radiation (at around 900 K) is deep red, the lowest frequency visible light.
 Further increase in $T$ causes the color to change to orange then yellow, and finally blue at very high temperatures (10,000 K or more) for which the peak in radiation intensity has moved beyond the visible into the ultraviolet.